modyo/modyo-docs/docs/brand/illustrations.md

 It is very important that they are used correctly and that they never become a distracting element.

-In marketing they are used as a back-up and communication element generally in websites, service sites, presentations, email, infographics, in social media and campaigns.
+In marketing they are used as supporting elements and for communication, generally in websites, service sites, presentations, email, infographics, in social media and campaigns.

 ### Exclusion zone